 I was born and raised in Colombia, South America, until my family moved to Pasadena when I was 10 years old (fifth grade age!).
 I attended Madison Elementary and Marshall Fundamental - both Pasadena public schools.
 My family moved to Georgia during my junior year of high school, where I lived until I moved back to Pasadena for the beginning of my second year of college.
 I graduated from Cal State Northridge with a B.A. in Music Education.
 Later I received a multiple-subject CA Teaching Credential from Cal State Dominguez Hills.
 Finally, I also have an M.A. in Theology from Fuller Theological Seminary.

-I have been happily married for 19 years and I still feel very young and full of energy!
+I have been happily married for 21 years and I still feel very young and full of energy!
 I have two children.
-My daughter is now in 9th grade and my son is in 7th grade.
+My daughter will now be in 12th grade and my son in 10th grade.
 They both have been the product of a public school education and of McKinley in particular.
 My wife continues to volunteer her time at McKinley (helping me at home and in the classroom), and also substitute teaches pretty much exclusively here.

 Check out my family pictures below: